 Student success is a priority at Northwest State Community College (NSCC).
 The Success Center (SC) is designed to enhance NSCC students' success by providing the staff, facilities, and resources necessary to support and empower students' ability to achieve their potential.
 Students are encouraged to use the SC services and resources, as all are free of charge and easily accessible.
-The SC is located on the first floor in Building A inside the Library Resource Center.
-The SC is open during most daytime and evening hours Monday through Friday, and part of the day on Saturday.
+The SC desk is located on the first floor in Building A just outside the east entrance doors of the library and is open during most daytime and evening hours Monday through Thursday and during the day on Friday.
 The SC tutoring service offers free assistance to students experiencing difficulty with a course despite regular attendance and hard work.
 Students interested in receiving tutoring services are encouraged to come to the SC and request assistance.
 Qualified students are encouraged to become tutors, who are paid by the College.
-Applications are available in the SC.
+Applications are available at the SC desk.

-The SC houses a Math Lab, a Writing Lab, Tutoring Services, and Accessibility Services.
+The SC houses a Math Lab, a Writing Lab, Tutoring Services, Accessibility Services, and ABLE (Adult Basic Literacy Education/GED classes.
 The SC labs consist of user-friendly computers with Internet access and laser printing.
 The computers contain easy-to-learn word processing programs and desktop publishing applications, as well as other applications that enable students to produce papers efficiently.